prasannakotyal/DSA/readme.md

 ## Introduction

-This repository is aimed at helping you quickly revise and practice important data structures and algorithms.
-Each file in the repository focuses on a specific DSA topic, with Python implementations and explanations of various problems.
+This repository is aimed to quickly revise and practice important data structures and algorithms and also contains solutions to various problems I have solved.
 ## Folder Structure

+- **C++/**: Contains C++ files with solutions to DSA problems.
-- **problem_solutions/**: Contains Python files with solutions to a variety of DSA problems.
+- **Python/**: Contains Python files with solutions to DSA problems.
-- **revision_files/**: Additional files or notes for revision, if needed.
+- **RevisionFiles/**: files or notes for revision.

 ## Topics Covered